fvaleri/strimzi-debugging/sessions/005/README.md

-## Use Kafka with Apicurio Registry
+## Using Kafka with Apicurio Registry

 First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.